phipag/ev-simulation-model/README.md

 # `ev-simulation-model`

+# Developer notes

-This is my project structure for new Python projects.
-It uses the following tools to automate the development process:
+This project uses the following tools to automate tedious tasks in the development process:

 * `poetry`: Reproducible dependency management and packaging
 * `tox`: Test and workflow automation against different Python environments